-The Bonds are offered when, as and if issued and received by the Underwriters, and subject to the unqualified approving opinion as to legality of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel.
+The Bonds are offered when, as and if issued and received by the original purchasers, and subject to the unqualified approving opinion as to legality of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel.
 Certain legal matters will be passed upon for the Commonwealth by Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Disclosure Counsel.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Nixon Peabody LLP, Boston, Massachusetts.
-PFM Financial Advisors LLC is acting as financial advisor to the Commonwealth in connection with the issuance of the Bonds.
-The Bonds are expected to be available for delivery at DTC in New York, New York, on or about September 5, 2018.
+PFM Financial Advisors, LLC is acting as financial advisor to the Commonwealth in connection with the issuance of the Bonds.
+Settlement of the issue is expected at DTC in New York, New York, on or about June 12, 2019.